benoit-liquet/benoit-liquet.github.io/Publications.md

 ## Journal Publications

-[A53]  B. Liquet} and J. Riou.
+[A53]  B. Liquet and J. Riou.
 CPMCGLM: An R package for p-value adjustment when looking for an optimal transformation of a single explanatory variable in generalized linear models.
 BMC Medical Research Methodology In press (2019).

 [A52] C. Broc, B. Calvo and B. Liquet .
 Penalized Partial Least Square applied to structured data.
 Arabian Journal of Mathematics pp 1–16 (2019).